What We Believe

 (Genesis 1:1,2; John 1:1-3; John 10:30,36; John 14:16-26; Philippians 2:6,6-11)

 God made man in His image so that we could enjoy fellowship with Him and bring glory to Him.
 Although every person has tremendous potential for good, all of us have disobeyed God in one way or another.
 The Bible calls our rebellion sin.
 Most of the problems in our world and in our individual lives are the direct result of sin.
 Because God is perfectly holy and perfectly just, sin separates us from Him.
-The Bible says that the penalty for sin is spiritual death; external separation from God.
+The Bible says that the penalty for sin is spiritual death; eternal separation from God.

 (Genesis 1:26,27; Romans 3:23, 5:12, 6:23)